rangle/ngCourse2/handout/a11y/additional-resources.md

 # Additional Resources

-While this section goes over the key aspects of making an accessible website with respect to Angular 2, it is not a comprehensive guide for everything related to web accessibility.
+While this section goes over the key aspects of making an accessible website with respect to Angular, it is not a comprehensive guide for everything related to web accessibility.
 For more information, please visit one of the resources below:

 - [WAI-ARIA Specification](https://www.w3.org/TR/wai-aria/)
 - [Web Content Accessibility Guidelines (WCAG) 2.0](https://www.w3.org/TR/WCAG20/)